Review: The Wonder Years – “The Hum Goes On Forever”

 Pop-punk heroes return to form after 4 year absence (FFO: mature pop-punk)

-Once upon a time, the were a band that was very important to me.
+Once upon a time, the The Wonder Years were a band that was very important to me.
 My own adulthood travails aligned with the band.
 The goofy easycore of Get Stoked on It! morphed in the post-collegiate anthems of The Upsides, finally culminating in the stark catharsis of Suburbia I’ve Given You My All and Now I’m Nothing.
 Because of this, the songs hit hard.

 Somewhere around their fourth LP (The Greatest Generation), vocalist Dan “Soupy” Campbell and I diverged.
 When he declared “I’m 26 / All the people I graduated with all have kids, all have wives”, I was 29, married and struggling with infertility.
 While their songcraft may have improved, the songs just didn’t hit the way they used to.